Reading Time: 4 minutes

 Take a look at your smartphone right now.
 See any emojis?
-Probably, either in a text from a friend or a tweet from a coworker or a Facebook message.
+Probably in a text from a friend, a coworker’s tweet, or a Facebook message.
 Emojis are now a common way to communicate.
-In fact, emojis are so commonplace that we now have World Emoji Day with awards given to Best New Emoji, Most Anticipated Emoji, and Emoji of the Year.
+Emojis are so commonplace that we now have World Emoji Day with awards given to Best New Emoji, Most Anticipated Emoji, and Emoji of the Year.

-But it didn’t take long for emojis to migrate from use in our personal communications to use by marketers.
-In fact, many marketers now use emojis to grow push notifications engagement.
+But it didn’t take long for emojis to migrate from use in our communications to use by marketers.
+Many marketers now use emojis to grow push notifications engagement.

 If you’re one of those marketers who would like to know more about increasing your engagement with your audience by using emojis in your push notifications, read on for some reasons to do so, and best practices to follow.